Getting Started with EasyRx Practice - a step by step guide

 In-House Lab If you have an EasyRx Practice Premium Account, you will automatically be connected with your In-House Lab.
 You'll see it listed under "My Labs".

-NOTE: Per-Script and Standard plans do not have access to in-house lab features so consider checking out our Premium plan for this functionality.
+NOTE: Per-Script, Standard, and Standard + EasyRx 3D plans do not have access to in-house lab features so consider checking out our Premium plan for this functionality.
 Buzz our sales at 1-888-340-3751 x1 if you'd like a quick web demo and to review the cost to upgrade.
 Upgrading can be done in a few seconds!

 Connect with an EasyRx Connected Lab: One of the cool things about this software is it is very easy to connect with any lab using EasyRx.
 We call labs that accept EasyRx cases as "EasyRx Connected Labs", your practice can request to submit to one of these labs by going to [Labs] and review the EasyRx Connected labs section Find the labs you'd like to connect and click "Connect to this lab"